Debbie Hembroff, RVT, CVT & Chris Upchurch, AA, VA

 Week 2: Wellness and Husbandry

-This session will discuss common diseases and vaccinations.
-This segment will also discuss common parasites, but will not cover complete clinical pathology of parasites.
+This session will discuss common diseases and vaccinations, and introduce common parasites (but will not cover complete clinical pathology of parasites.)
+Basic equine behavior will also be discussed.

 Week 3: Nutrition

-This session addresses unique features of the equine digestive system, helping to explain the need for frequent feeding, the importance of forages and water, and examples various feed types, hays, grains, and supplements currently available.
+This session addresses unique features of the equine digestive system, helping to explain the need for frequent feeding, the importance of forages and water, examples various feed types, hays, grains, and supplements currently available, and factors that come into play when choosing feed.

 Week 4: Common diseases and ailments